Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 Formaldehyde is a carcinogen that can cross the blood-brain barrier, a filter made of capillaries that transport blood to the brain and spinal cord.

-Therefore, researchers conclude that aspartame consumption may be harmful because of its contribution to the formation of formaldehyde adducts (Trocho et al. 199810).
+Therefore, researchers conclude that aspartame consumption may be harmful because of its contribution to forming formaldehyde adducts (Trocho et al. 199810).

 For this reason, drinking zero and light beverages may be more of a concern than we thought.
 Is aspartame, therefore, possibly more harmful than sugar itself?

-In the end, most people consume sweeteners because they want to lose weight.
+In the end, most people consume sweeteners to lose weight.
 I have always wondered why so many overweight people drink diet coke.

 Did they start drinking diet beverages only after gaining weight, or perhaps they gained weight because of diet sodas?

-To answer this question, we need to take a closer look at that hormone responsible for weight gain – the storage hormone insulin.
+To answer this question, we need to look closely at the hormone responsible for weight gain – the storage hormone insulin.

 Nowadays, researchers can predict about 75% of overweight people’s gain and loss with insulin levels (Kong et al. 201311).

-Ultimately, the storage hormone has the task of storing supplied energy your body doesn’t consume right away.
+Ultimately, the storage hormone can store supplied energy your body doesn’t consume immediately.

-Against this background, it quickly becomes apparent that it is therefore not only blood glucose that matters.
-Although a glucose spike stimulates insulin secretion, it is by no means the just possible cause.
+Against this background, it quickly becomes apparent that it is not only blood glucose that matters.
+Although a glucose spike stimulates insulin secretion, it is not the only possible cause.

 Instead, high insulin levels pave the way for fat gain.

-With numerous studies concluding that artificial sweeteners are a cause rather than a countermeasure of the current obesity epidemic, we need to look at their effect on the storage hormone (Fowler et al. 200812).
+With numerous studies concluding that artificial sweeteners are a cause rather than a countermeasure of the current obesity epidemic, we must look at their effect on the storage hormone (Fowler et al. 200812).

 Aspartame is the classic sweetener in diet soda.
 Unlike sugar, it provides virtually no carbohydrates or calories.